Blog

 WIRES 35th Anniversary

 Through March, we have been celebrating the 35th anniversary of WIRES rescuing, rehabilitating and releasing native wildlife.
-When WIRES was founded back in 1986, little did we know that 35 years later we would become the largest wildlife rescue organisation in Australia.
+When WIRES was founded back in 1986, little did we know that 35 years later we would become the largest wildlife rescue organization in Australia.

 Click image to enlarge